 - Common acronyms: Decision on Institution (DI); Final Written Decision (FWD); Request for Adverse Judgment (RAJ); Fiscal Year (FY). - Inter partes reviews (IPR), covered business method reviews (CBM), and post grant reviews (PGR) were considered.
 Derivations were not considered. - The reporting period refers to the date range shown in parenthesis in the upper left corner of a slide. - The dataset includes the status of all petitions, patents, and claims as of the end of the reporting period on a slide. - Percentages are rounded to improve readability.
-The number to be rounded is rounded down if it is between 0 and 4 and rounded up if it is between 5 and 9. - Because of rounding, percentages may not always add up exactly to 100%.
+The number to be rounded is rounded down if it is between 0 and 4 and rounded up if it is between 5 and 9.
+Numbers that round to 0 are shown as "< 1%." - Because of rounding, percentages may not always add up exactly to 100%.